-Responsibilities of the Equal Oppportunity Officer/Title IX Coordinator/Mgr.
-Employee Relations
+Responsibilities of the Equal Opportunity Officer/Director of Employee Relations

 Executive Order 11246 as amended by 11375

-1. The Equal Opportunity Officer will continue to monitor records of applicant flow, referrals, placements, rejected offers, training, transfers, promotions, terminations, and any layoffs or recalls to ensure that the University's non-discriminatory policy is carried out.
+1. The EOO monitors records of applicant flow, referrals, placements, rejected offers, training, transfers, promotions, terminations, and any layoffs or recalls to ensure that the University's non-discriminatory policy is carried out.
+In furtherance of this responsibility the EOO reviews Personnel Requisition Forms for hiring both staff and of faculty employees.
 Procedures are reviewed and revised as problems are identified.

-2. Top management is and will continue to be informed of any problems that arise in their respective areas so that immediate and appropriate steps can be taken to resolve any issues.
+2. The EOO will inform senior management of any problems that arise in their respective areas so that immediate and appropriate steps can be taken to resolve any issues.

 3. The University recognizes its responsibility to affirmative action and is committed to fulfilling this responsibility by complying with all government regulations and laws pertaining to equal employment opportunity.
-As part of this commitment, management will be kept abreast of developments in the affirmative action area.
+As part of this commitment, the EOO will keep management abreast of developments in the affirmative action area.
 The primary vehicle for communication with management will be periodic affirmative action briefings.

-4. The Equal Opportunity Officer will generate internal reports on a regular basis to evaluate the degree to which equal employment opportunity and organizational objectives are being obtained.
+4. The EOO will generate internal reports on a regular basis to evaluate the degree to which equal employment opportunity and organizational objectives are being obtained.

 5. The University will review report results with all levels of management as to the degree to which their affirmative action goals and compliance are being attained, and will design and implement corrective actions, including adjustments in programs, as needed.